abnvbh7-hub/Meta-Instalogin/README.md

-1.Navigate to Backend folder and start the server 2.Navigate to frontend folder and run "npm install" 3.Run the command "npm run dev"
+1.Navigate to Backend folder and start the server 2.Navigate to frontend folder and run "npm install"\n 3.Run the command "npm run dev"